aws-solutions/qnabot-on-aws/docs/LLM_Retrieval_and_generative_question_answering/README.md

 ![CFN Params](./images/CF_Params_SageMaker.png)

-### 3. Third Party LLM Services: Anthropic Claude, or OpenAI
+### 3. Third Party LLM Services: Anthropic Claude

-Configure QnABot to use 3rd party LLM services from Anthropic or OpenAI by selecting 'ANTHROPIC', or 'OPENAI', and providing an API key issues by the third party provider.
+Configure QnABot to use 3rd party LLM services from Anthropic by selecting 'ANTHROPIC', and providing an API key issues by the third party provider.
 Note that when using third party providers, your data will leave you AWS account and the AWS network and will be sent in the payload of the API requests to the third party provider.
 QnABot uses the LangChain JS NPM packages to establish communication with the provider APIs.
 When using Anthropic, the latest Claude-v1 model is used by default.
-When using OpenAI, the gpt-3.5-turbo is the default.
 To select a different model, add `modelName` key to the LLM model parameters in Settings - discussed below.

-#### Deploy Stack for ANTHROPIC or OPENAI
+#### Deploy Stack for ANTHROPIC

 - *(for Kendra Fallback)* set `DefaultKendraIndexId` to the Index Id (a GUID) of your existing Kendra index containing ingested documents
 - *(for text passage queries)* set `EmbeddingsApi` to SAGEMAKER or LAMBDA (see  [Semantic Search using Text Embeddings](../semantic_matching_using_LLM_embeddings/README.md))
-- set `LLMApi` to ANTHROPIC or OPENAI
+- set `LLMApi` to ANTHROPIC
-- set `LLMThirdPartyApiKey` to your Anthropic or OpenAI key (see provider web sites for information on obtaining keys.)
+- set `LLMThirdPartyApiKey` to your Anthropic key (see provider web sites for information on obtaining keys.)
 - for `InstallLexResponseBots` choose `false` - if you don't plan to use Response bots, this speeds up the stack installation.

 ![CFN Params](./images/CF_Params_Anthropic.png)